 Whether it's big or small, creating an art project on the paddock can take a lot of organisation.
 There's the distance, the weather, the transport, the crew...
 But fear not, intrepid art-type person!
 We've pooled the best of Burner know-how and outlined the top tips for bringing your creative spark to light and life at Red Earth City.

-We like to joke about safety third in the Burner community, but it would really suck to put someone’s eye out with your artwork.
 When you register your art you’ll notice we ask many questions about your plans for safety and lighting.
 All structures over 3m require approval and it is the responsibility of the artist to make sure you think about structural stability and if required get an engineer to review your plans and the impact that participants and inclement weather might have on the stability of your installation.